aisingapore/BHASA/README.md

 This is the repository for the paper [BHASA: A Holistic Southeast Asian Linguistic and Cultural Evaluation Suite for Large Language Models](https://arxiv.org/abs/2309.06085).
 This is a work in progress and more materials will be added over time.

 The repository currently contains:
-- Indonesian LINDSEA linguistic diagnostic dataset
+- Indonesian & Tamil LINDSEA linguistic diagnostic dataset
-- Indonesian cultural representation dataset
+- Indonesian & Tamil cultural representation dataset

 ## Folder Structure